Are you considering hysterectomy surgery?

 It is true that some doctors recommend hysterectomies that can not be justified and without trying other types of treatments or alternatives.
 In general, women will be asked to consider hysterectomy surgery if they have:

-• cancer of the uterus,
+• Cancer of the uterus,

-• chronic pelvic pain,
+• Chronic pelvic pain,

 • cancer of the ovaries,

-• pelvic adhesions,
+• pelvic adhesion,

 • cancer of the cervix,